NBility-Model/nbility-model.github.io/Workshop-Archi-beginner/Workshop_8_Export_model_to_CSV_files.md

-## Export model to Open Echange CSV File
+## Export model to Open Exchange CSV File
 1. Open Archi on your local machine and select the architecture repository which you would like to export.
 For the purpose of this example, we choose Nbility-business-capabilities-EN.
 See image below.

 ![coArchi-commit](https://github.com/NBility-Model/.github/blob/main/images/Open%20Archi%20and%20select%20repository.png)